plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/Perceptual_distance.md

 &= \frac{1}{N} \sum_{i=1}^N \frac{\left( 2 \mu_{X,i} \mu_{Y,i} + C_1 \right) \left( 2\sigma_{XY,i} + C_2 \right)} {\left( {\mu_{X,i}}^2 + {\mu_{Y,i}}^2 + C_1 \right) \left( {\sigma_{X,i}}^2 + {\sigma_{Y,i}}^2 + C_2 \right)}
 \end{align*}

 where $N$ is the number of pixels of the image.
 The SSIM index is also bounded between -1 and 1.
-In `plenoptic`, the SSIM map is computed by the function {func}`~plenoptic.metric.ssim_map`, and the SSIM index itself is computed by the function {func}`~plenoptic.metric.ssim`.
+In `plenoptic`, the SSIM map is computed by the function {func}`~plenoptic.process.ssim_map`, and the SSIM index itself is computed by the function {func}`~plenoptic.metric.ssim`.
 For more information, see the original paper:

 [Wang, Z., Bovik, A. C., Sheikh, H. R., & Simoncelli, E. P. (2004).
 Image quality assessment: from error visibility to structural similarity. _IEEE transactions on image processing_, 13(4), 600-612.](https://www.cns.nyu.edu/pub/lcv/wang03-reprint.pdf)